-Homeownership rates have fallen across the nation since the Great Recession and Hawai'i was no exception.4 Some experts feel the low homeownership rate is a sign that the housing market recovery is not yet complete.
+Homeownership rates have fallen across the nation since the Great Recession and Hawai'i was no exception.4 Some experts feel the low homeownership rate is a sign that the housing

+Hawai'i Housing Planning Study, 2016 © SMS, Inc. market recovery is not yet complete.
 High prices, low inventories and a lack of confidence in the market have slowed sales, especially in high-priced markets like Hawai'i's.
 More important, the impact of the slow recovery falls heaviest on first time buyers.
 It is their entry to the market that boosts the homeownership rate.